miketronic/zmk-keyboards-desolation/README.md

     path: config
 ```
 Once you have the module added to your west.yml you can then build firmware as if it was in your config's shield directory or in ZMK main.

+# Notes
+Big thanks to @grassfedreeve for letting me copy his excellent readme for this, and to @nick-munnich for convincing me that modules are the best way 😃